sumansah4/Password-manager-using-java/README.md

 # Password Manager Using java

-This is a project which is built using java language where you can generate a Password for you but we added some more additional features like - Store Password, Search password , Delete password.
+This is a project which is built using java language where you can generate a Password for you also we added some extra additional features like - Store Password, Search password , Delete password.